Address

 SONATA

-SONATA Summer School – From Soil to Landscape brings together soil science, biodiversity, spatial modeling, and policy to support sustainable land-use decisions.
-Using Vojvodina as a living laboratory, participants combine soil and microbiome data, habitat mapping, GIS tools, and stakeholder insights to co-create Nature-Based Solutions and spatial guidelines.
-The program links science, practice, and policy within the EU Soil Mission, biodiversity, and climate action context.
+SONATA Summer School – From Soil to Landscape was held at the BioSense Institute 1-5 June 2026, and brought together soil science, biodiversity, spatial modeling, and policy to support sustainable land-use decisions.
+Using Vojvodina as a living laboratory, participants combined soil and microbiome data, habitat mapping, GIS tools, and stakeholder insights to co-create Nature-Based Solutions and spatial guidelines.
+The programme covered key topics related to soil health, soil organic carbon, soil biodiversity, stakeholder engagement, policy, as well as the use of spatial tools and modelling for sustainable land management and NbS planning.

 After completing the Summer School, participants will be able to: